siderolabs/talos/website/content/docs/v0.15/Reference/cli.md

       --endpoint string                         use endpoint instead of provider defaults -p, --exposed-ports string                    Comma-separated list of ports/protocols to expose on init node.
 Ex -p <hostPort>:<containerPort>/<protocol (tcp or udp)> (Docker provisioner only)
       --extra-boot-kernel-args string           add extra kernel args to the initial boot from vmlinuz and initramfs (QEMU only)
-  -h, --help                                    help for create
+      --extra-disks int                         number of extra disks to create for each worker VM --extra-disks-size int                    default limit on disk size in MB (each VM) (default 5120) -h, --help                                    help for create
       --image string                            the image to use (default "ghcr.io/talos-systems/talos:latest") --init-node-as-endpoint                   use init node as endpoint instead of any load balancer endpoint